irving-99/inventory-app/README.md

 This application built by Irving 99 aka The Best, displays a list of items in a box and allows users to view information about a selected item next to the box.
 Users can easily add and update items through interactive forms as well as delete a selected item with click of a button.

 ## Tech Stack
-FrontEnd: React
+- FrontEnd: React
-Backend: Node.js, Express.js, Sequelize
+- Backend: Node.js, Express.js, Sequelize
-Deployemnt: Render
+- Deployment: Render

 ## Installation
 1. Clone the repository